cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 ### Other Considerations

-#### Not Using CredHub
-Although Cloud Foundry comes with CredHub by default, it is not a required component.
-We could support `value` and `json` type `secret`s directly in Cloud Controller as a fallback.

 #### CredHub Maximum Secret Size
 Kubernetes Secrets and ConfigMaps have a [maximum size of 1 MiB](https://kubernetes.io/docs/concepts/configuration/configmap/#motivation).
 The [maximum size of a CredHub credential is 64Kb](https://docs.cloudfoundry.org/credhub/credential-types.html).
-If we plan on using CredHub, we will need to limit our Secrets to 64KB or increase the CredHub limit.
+For `secrets` that are stored in CredHub, we will need to limit our Secrets to 64KB or increase the CredHub limit.

+For `secrets` that are stored in Cloud Controller we could support an operator configurable limit up to 1 MiB.

 #### (Future) Rotatable Secrets
 If we make the `*Files` parameters on the `DesiredLRP` mutable in BBS, then Cloud Controller could update the `secret`s in the `DesiredLRP`, without requiring container recreation.